Adventures of Lolo 2

-Adventures of Lolo 2 is a puzzle video game released in 1990 by HAL Laboratory for the Nintendo Entertainment System.
-It is the seventh installment of the Japanese Eggerland video game series; it was the fourth game released in European countries and the second one released in the United States and Canada; it was never released in Japan.
+Adventures of Lolo 2 is a 1990 puzzle video game developed and published by HAL Laboratory for the Nintendo Entertainment System.
+It is the seventh installment of the Japanese Eggerland video game series, as well as the fourth in the series to be released in European countries and the second to be released in North America, but was never released in Japan.

 Like its American predecessor, it is a collection of puzzles from Eggerland: Meikyū no Fukkatsu and Eggerland: Sōzō he no Tabidachi, plus some puzzles from the Japanese Adventures of Lolo.
 The American game also re-used cut-scenes and graphics from the Japanese one.

 The Japan-exclusive Adventures of Lolo, on the other hand, is a different game, consisting entirely of original puzzles.
-It was released for the Famicom and it is the sixth installment in the Eggerland series.
+It was released for the Famicom and is the sixth installment in the Eggerland series.